pachyderm/pachyderm/doc/fundamentals/removing_data_from_pachyderm.md

 a file or a commit, Pachyderm only deletes references to the underlying data, it doesn't delete the actual data until it performs garbage collection.
-To truly purge the data you must delete all references to it using the methods described above, and then you must run a garbage collect with `pachctl garbage-collect`.
+To truly purge the data you must delete all references to it using the methods described above, and then you must run a garbage collect with `pachctl garbage collect`.